blazeinfosec/pcrappyfuzzer/README.md

 ## pcrappyfuzzer

-Script to perform quick 'n dirty fuzzing of PCAPs with radamsa and Scapy.

-pcrappyfuzzer.py: a very simple mash-up of Scapy + radamsa to extract data from pcap and perform fuzzing ad infinitum.
+pcrappyfuzzer.py: a very simple mash-up of Scapy + radamsa to extract data from a PCAP file and perform quick 'n dirty fuzzing ad infinitum.

 Originally written for a penetration testing engagement, but modified to support the blog post "Fuzzing proprietary protocols with Scapy,